CesiumGS/3d-tiles/specification/Metadata/README.md

 #### Vectors

-Vectors are encoded as JSON arrays of numbers.
+Vectors are encoded as a JSON array of numbers.

-`VEC2` has two elements, `VEC3` has three elements, and `VEC4` has four elements.

 ### Matrices

-Matrices are encoded as JSON arrays of numbers in column-major order.
+Matrices are encoded as a JSON array of numbers in column-major order.

-`MAT2` has four elements, `MAT3` has nine elements, and `MAT4` has sixteen elements.

 #### Booleans